kierenAW/conda_environments_for_data_science/README.md

 #### I want to do get serious about deep learning with [PyTorch]("https://pytorch.org/")
 [E041] provides pytorch

-#### I really need TensorFlow 1.6 and Python 3.6 with open CV
-[E006] provides this exact environment and was used for [DeepLab]("https://github.com/tensorflow/models/tree/master/research/deeplab") training

 ## More info
 Each environment is created sequentially numbered to allow for versioning and easy tracking.